 Exceptional Divorce Representation in Orlando & Cocoa

-parties.
-Many questions arise depending on the particular facts and circumstances
+arise depending on the particular facts and circumstances of the spouses.

-of the spouses.
-What will happen to all of the property accumulated over
+What will happen to all of the property accumulated over the course of

-the course of the marriage, including the family home?
-How will debts
+the marriage, including the family home?
+How will debts be divided, especially

 Let us focus on achieving your legal objectives.
 Contact Conti Moore Law,

-At Conti Moore Law, PLLC, our Orlando division of assets and debts lawyers
+At Conti Moore Law, PLLC, our Orlando property division lawyers have handled

-have handled all facets of this issue with countless clients over the
+all facets of this issue with countless clients over the course of our

-course of our practice.
-Each case is different with its own set of unique
+practice.
+Each case is different with its own set of unique factors to

-factors to which Florida law must be applied.
-Our legal team is adept
+which Florida law must be applied.
+Our legal team is adept at handling

-at handling all the details of this matter and working to help you obtain
+all the details of this matter and working to help you obtain a fair and

 How Florida Divides Your Property & Debts